 Get involvedThe Lab is always interested in weaving collaborations with both individuals and organizations aligned with our values and commitments to critical and feminist study of science, technology and society.

 Our connections reach beyond ITU and beyond academia.
-We are collaborating with other scholars and students, as well as organizations and artists on matters of technology in various creative ways.
+We are collaborating with other scholars and students, as well as organizations, civil society actors and artists on matters of technology in various creative ways.

 - Informal talk in the lab — This could include setting up some time for meetings with various colleagues from the lab.